Islands (Ash album): Composition and lyrics

 Musically, the sound of Islands has been described as power pop, drawing comparison to the Beach Boys, the Ramones, and the Undertones.
 Wheeler titled it Islands after he spent the aftermath of a break-up traveling the world.
 The album opens with the National and Arcade Fire-indebted "True Story".
 "Annabel" evokes the band's earlier material; Wheeler wrote "Buzzkill" as a joke in an attempt to get his friends to laugh.
 He said it was "so fun, dumb and full of unnecessary swearing", and attributed its title to the Belfast band of the same name.
 Wheeler had watched the Undertones play shows twice before, and realised how much the backing vocals for the track emulated their style.
 He met two of their members, Damian O'Neill and Michael Bradley, at a charity show; they subsequently contributed backing vocals to the song.
-The track discussed recovering from a break-up, while also being frequently reminded of situations that can effect one's buzz.
+The track discussed recovering from a break-up, while also being frequently reminded of situations that can affect one's buzz.
 Wheeler attributed some of the production work on "Confessions in the Pool" to what they had learned when making "White Rabbit" and "Arcadia" for the A–Z Series (2009–2010) project.

 "Confessions in the Pool" features Strangles-esque keyboard work, while its verses recalled the work of James, and is followed by the arena rock song "All That I Have Left".
 The surf rock track "Don't Need Your Love" channelled latter-day Weezer, and featured a 1970s guitar solo.
 The power pop song "Somersault" harkened back the band's early releases, such as Trailer (1994) and 1977 (1996).
 "Did Your Love Burn Out?" was stylised after 1920s Ennio Morricone funeral music, and opens with a part that was reminiscent of the Animals' version of "The House of the Rising Sun".
 Wheeler said it evolved out of "guitar figures, the vocal melodies were following the guitar melodies I had written. [...] when I got the upbeat funk part I wanted to go there to keep it interesting".
 "Silver Suit" was compared to Weezer (2001)-era Weezer, and is followed by the slow-building "It's a Trap", which channelled the Arctic Monkeys.
 The intro to "Is It True?" was reminiscent of the work of Maxïmo Park; the album ends with the post-rock track "Incoming Waves".
 The latter was influenced by the graveyard where Robert Graves was buried in Deià.
 The hidden track "Easy Girl" is a bossa nova organ-led song.